JEMeyer/daily-programmer/Python/README.md

-This is the folder holding Daily Programmer solutions written in Python.
+This folder holds Daily Programmer solutions written in Python.